 After disaster strikes, you might lose valuable inventory materials.
 If a natural disaster, fire, flood, or other catastrophe wiped out your supply, you should look into emergency inventory financing, which can help you quickly restock your supply without cutting into your savings.

 Emergency situations can wreak havoc on your business, creating damages to the interior or exterior of your property.
-You can use emergency business loans to tackle these costly repairs without cutting into your bottom line.
+You can use emergency business funding to tackle these costly repairs without cutting into your bottom line.